Hospital Pollution Prevention Bylaw

 The bylaw came into effect in October 2018 and requires hospitals in the Metro Vancouver region to:

-- Develop a pollution prevention plan and submit it to Metro Vancouver or the City of Vancouver (for hospitals in Vancouver) for approval.
+- Develop a pollution prevention plan and submit it to Metro Vancouver for approval.
 Plans are due by January 31, 2020 and every five years after.

 - Submit a yearly progress report that explains the actions taken to implement the hospital's pollution prevention plan.
 First reports are due by January 31, 2021.

 - Pay an annual administration fee of $5000.
-An invoice will be provided by Metro Vancouver or the City of Vancouver (for hospitals in Vancouver).
+An invoice will be provided by Metro Vancouver.
 Starting in 2020, hospitals that meet certain conditions can apply to have the yearly fee reduced.
 See "Part 4 – Fees" in the bylaw.

 Bylaw to Regulate the Discharge of Waste from Hospitals (Bylaw No. 319)

 Hospital Pollution Prevention Plans

 Hospital pollution prevention plans allow hospitals to examine their operations and eliminate or reduce pollutants at the source.
-Every hospital needs to submit a pollution prevention plan to Metro Vancouver or the City of Vancouver (for hospitals in Vancouver) and an annual progress report.
+Every hospital needs to submit a pollution prevention plan to Metro Vancouver and an annual progress report thereafter.